 Contest Info

-TTS will have modeling contests during the show.
-We truly have the "World's Greatest Hobby" and would like to share it with the non-hobbyist
+Every year TTS holds a model contest on Saturday.
+We truly have the "World's Greatest Hobby" and would like to share it with

-Engine – Non-steam: This category includes all non-steam locomotives.
+Engine – Non-steam: This category includes all electrics,

-Engine – Steam: REAL locomotives!
-Non-Revenue: MOW equipment, cabeese, and other equipment classified as non-revenue generating.
+Boy.
+Non-Revenue: MOW equipment, cabeese, and other equipment classified as non-revenue.

 Freight Cars: Any revenue equipment not carrying people